vaegue/EDx52display_Redux/README.md

 ### Page 1: Cargo hold

 This page will simply show the total used capacity and the contents of your cargo hold.
 This can be useful when mining, to check progress without having to go into the inventory panel.
+This has received the most work from the original verion - it now shows the cargo capacity and total content count on the first row, followed by the cargo, all abbreviated down to 3 Characters.
+As I wanted this to be more useful to me when mining, I have added a * to the commodities that are valuable (This is set in the names/commodity CSV - by changing the name of the commodity, you can change this as desired from there).
+This change means you get information about 5 comodities on the first screen, and 6 as you scroll down.

 ### Page 2: Current location